cs124/pa7-chatbot/README.md

 Upload the submission.zip file that shows up to Gradescope.
 This will zip up chatbot.py, rubric.txt and optionally, your deps folder.

-Alternatively, if you don't submit a deps folder, you're also welcome to directly drag chatbot.py and rubric.txt into Gradescope without zipping.
+Alternatively, if you don't submit a deps folder, you're also welcome to directly drag chatbot.py, api_keys.py, and rubric.txt into Gradescope without zipping.
 Note that if you used the Porter stemmer in porter_stemmer.py, you don't need to do anything special related to that.
 It will be accessible to your chatbot from inside the autograder.

 We are enabling group submission.
 After you submit the required files, you'll see "Add Group Member" in the top right of the Autograder Results page.
 Please add the group members you worked with (you may add up to 3).
 Note that only one group member needs to actually upload the submission to Gradescope.

-### Autograding vs Manual grading
+### Autograding vs LLM grading vs Manual grading
-The autograder will test and grade each function in the [rubric](https://docs.google.com/spreadsheets/d/1v1f4moRUXAmA3zzjgaBIiq-LJTgaSBCHbWTZvDta808/edit#gid=0) except process, which the TAs will be grading manually.
-The TAs will only manually grade creative features you marked in your rubric.txt, and as a reminder to do so we included a 1-point check in the autograder ("Part 0"); if it gives you a 0.0/1.0, that means your rubric.txt hasn't been edited properly.
-Your full score will be released after the TAs finish grading your submission.
+In the spirit of using LLMs we are using LLM grading on this assignment.
+What does this mean for you?
+Not much different than people grading except you get a grade right away!
+We are going to run an LLM on your outputs and get a score.
+If the LLM docks *any* points, we are going to have our human CAs come in and double check.

+We want to be completely transparent about our LLM grading!
+Check out the prompts we are using [here](https://docs.google.com/document/d/1zd6-uFXYLGCcycuLnjSHAgo8dGhzn0QrY-GaqQhlBoM/edit?usp=sharing).
+We don't directly release the test cases, but note that they aren't very different from the provided examples in the rubric.

+The python autograder will test and grade each function in the [rubric](https://docs.google.com/spreadsheets/d/1MXqnPk60nwNWoNQQcLK2rTWIolZsi8u8pmQx31ewh8Y/edit?usp=sharing) except process.
+Process will first be graded by an LLM (Mixtral 8x7B to be precise!)
+If the LLM takes off *any* points it will go to our CAs for manual review.